-Here you will find information concerning the rules for being awarded a permanent residence permit in Denmark.
-Please note that the information is a simplified and revised version of the rules.
-If you have any doubt or would like additional information, you can read the rules in their entirety or you can contact the Danish Immigration Service
+Here you will find information concerning the rules for being granted a permanent residence permit in Denmark.
+Please note, that the information is a simplified and revised version of the rules.
+If you have any doubt or would like additional information you can contact the Danish Immigration Service

-You can apply for a permanent residence permit at anytime
+You can apply for a permanent residence permit whenever you wish to.

 Read more about how to apply for a permanent residence permit.

 Please note, that there are special requirements for the following groups: